lexibank/tlopo/out/vol3/chapter4.md

-A very similar form, &ast;sei, appears to be reconstructable for Proto Central Pacific, although the original meaning is not entirely obvious.
+A very similar form, _&ast;sei_, appears to be reconstructable for Proto Central Pacific, although the original meaning is not entirely obvious.
 In Fijian reflexes refer to the flower of the pandanus and in Polynesian languages reflexes refer to flowers that are used as ornaments behind the ear or in the hair.

 <table>
 <tr>